How to Use Symbols and Emojis in Email and Win

 by Julia Zakharova

-Emojis have become so firmly ingrained in our digital lives that we can hardly imagine communication without these symbols.
-However, this raises questions about their appropriateness in email marketing.
+Emojis have become so firmly ingrained in our digital lives that we can hardly imagine communication without a smiley face or another symbol.
+However, this raises questions about their use in email marketing.
 If emojis in email help express thoughts and feelings, then perhaps they can improve communication with customers and business partners?
 Yes and no! 👀

 Why use emojis in an email

 Since emojis have turned into a unique part of language and communication, their usage in email marketing comes naturally.
-According to Campaign Monitor, the companies that incorporate emojis have a 56% increase in their unique open rates.
-Besides, this is a good way to articulate your tone of voice and get closer to your audience.
+According to Selzy’s research, 60% of subject lines with emojis perform better than those without.
+They make subject lines more attention-grabbing and add something a little extra to an email body.
+Besides, it is a good way to articulate your tone of voice and get closer to your audience.

-But before you start crafting a template with en emoji 😉 after 😍 every 😱 word 🙄, we recommend you to take into account your line of business, subscribers’ gender and age and many other factors that we will discuss in this guide.
+But before you start crafting email templates with en emoji 😉 after 😍 every 😱 word 🙄, we recommend you take into account your line of business, subscribers’ gender and age, and many other factors that we will discuss in this guide.

 An example of an engaging marketing campaign with emojis.
 Source: MailBakery

 As you see in the example above, it is not even necessary to add Unicode emojis.
-You may create the ones that correlate with your design and which your subscribers can clearly see.
-Here is a nice way to reactivate dormant users – it sounds personal, witty and cool.
+You may create custom ones that correlate with your design and that your subscribers can clearly see.
+This campaign is also a nice way to reactivate dormant users — it sounds personal, witty, and cool.

-Things to consider before incorporating emojis to email template
+Things to consider before incorporating emojis into an email template

 Your audience

 As you might have guessed, younger people may have a different view of emojis compared to older audiences.
 For example, the Perspectus Global survey of 2,000 young people aged between 16-29 revealed that 24% consider the thumbs-up emoji 👍 to be used by ‘ancient’ people.
-Moreover, the ❤️, 👌 and 😭 were reportedly laughed at by youngsters.
+Moreover, the ❤️, 👌, and 😭 were reportedly laughed at by youngsters.
 It applies to email marketing: you should take into account the age of your target audience when planning a campaign.
+For example, the GenZers community uses emojis in their online communication 57% of the time, so your campaign featuring one will probably strike a chord with them.

 Another important thing to consider is the type of interaction: B2C or B2B.
-When you speak directly to your end customers, you may sound more playful and have more freedom over using emojis.
-B2B emails require a more formal tone, therefore you may get into an awkward situation if you flood your business proposals with icons.
+When you speak directly to your end customers in B2C emails, you may sound more playful and have more freedom over using emojis.
+B2B emails, on the other hand, require a more formal tone, so you may get into an awkward situation if you flood your business proposals with icons.
 Get the data and apply this knowledge when using emojis.

-But if you know all the answers about your audience, like Penguin Random House publishing company, you may communicate with your customers through emojis, as in the example below.
-They launched a campaign where they asked to guess the novel names through emojis.
+But if you know all the answers about your audience, like a jewelry brand ANNELE, you may communicate with your customers through emojis, as in the example below.
+This campaign is fun and interactive and asks customers to guess a piece based on emoji.

-You can access the complete picture of your audience, as well as campaign dynamics, clickmap and other metrics in any ESP with email analytics tools, including our Selzy Email Analytics.
+You can get the full picture of your audience as well as campaign dynamics, click maps, and other reports and metrics in any ESP with email analytics tools, including Selzy email analytics

 Perception